tcje91/NC-NEWS-FE/README.md

 ## Description

-[NC News](https://gallant-allen-1318fc.netlify.com/) is a responsive web abb project built in React that serves as a news aggregation and commentary board.
+[NC News](https://gallant-allen-1318fc.netlify.com/) is a responsive web app built in React that serves as a news aggregation and commentary board.

 The project can be found hosted here: https://gallant-allen-1318fc.netlify.com/